How to Choose Video Cloud Storage for Creators

 1. HLS Streaming Playback

 Adaptive bitrate streaming (the same technology Netflix uses) lets you watch video instantly without downloading the full file.
 You click play, it starts.
-No buffering wheel while 10GB transfers to your device.
+No buffering wheel while massive files transfer to your device.
+Look for platforms that transcode uploads into streamable formats automatically.
+The original stays safe; a web-optimized version handles preview and sharing.

 2. Frame-Accurate Commenting

+Generic cloud storage lets you comment on files.
+Video cloud storage lets you pin comments to specific frames.
 When a client says "I don't like that transition," you need to know which transition.
 Frame-accurate feedback eliminates rounds of clarification and speeds up the review cycle.

 3. Professional Format Support

 Production workflows use formats like ProRes, DNxHD, BRAW, and various RAW codecs.
 Consumer cloud storage often can't preview these.
 You end up exporting proxies just so clients can see what you're working on.
+Video-specific platforms handle professional formats natively, generating previews automatically while preserving original quality files.

 4. Folder and Workspace Organization

-Look for workspace-based organization that mirrors how you actually work.
+Video projects have structure: raw footage, selects, exports, graphics, audio.
+A single "My Drive" folder doesn't cut it.
+Look for workspace-based organization that mirrors your real workflow.
 Separate spaces for separate projects, with the ability to invite collaborators to specific areas without exposing everything.

 5. Version History for Large Files